-We have appointed James England, Data Protection Education as the person (Data Protection Officer) with responsibility for ensuring that individuals' personal information is held and processed in the correct way.
-Questions about this policy, or requests for further information, should be directed to them at:
+Our Data Protection Officer is Mr Kamal Thacker (Deputy Headteacher) and is the named person with responsibility for ensuring that individuals' personal information is held and processed in the correct way.
+He can be contacted at kthacker@featherstonehigh.ealing.sch.uk.
+Questions about this policy, or requests for further information, should be directed to him.